Let everything that has breath praise the LORD. Psalms 150:6

 3. Consolation: Providing comfort in disappointment.

 • 2 Peter 1:20-21 (ESV): "Knowing this first of all, that no prophecy of Scripture comes from someone's own interpretation.
-For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit."
+For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit".

-Conclusion: Starting with the First Prophetic Act
+Conclusion: Starting with Prayer

 (To be continued...)